Shahana Hanif: New York City Council

+2021 election

+Hanif began working for Councilman Brad Lander in 2017, first as his liaison to the Bangladeshi community and eventually as his director of organizing and community engagement.
+During her time working for Lander, Hanif helped a Bangladeshi woman escape a forced marriage, which she cited as an important factor in her eventual decision to run for the New York City Council herself.
 In late 2019, with her boss Lander facing term limits, Hanif announced her intention to run for the City Council's 39th district in 2021.
 The district, which had previously been represented by Mayor Bill de Blasio and which was soon to promote Lander to the City Comptroller's office, was described as a "political launching pad" by Gotham Gazette.

 Hanif faced six other candidates in the June 2021 Democratic primary, most notable among them activist Brandon West.
 Hanif and West both ran on similar left-wing policy platforms, but West received the support of the Democratic Socialists of America and other socialist elected officials, while Hanif was backed by the Working Families Party and other more traditional progressive organizations; Congresswoman Alexandria Ocasio-Cortez, meanwhile, issued an unusual dual endorsement of both candidates.

 On election night, Hanif held a 32-23% advantage over West.
 When absentee ballots and ranked-choice votes were counted two weeks later, Hanif emerged with a 57-43% lead, and declared victory on July 3.
 She faced minimal opposition in the November general election, and handily won the race, making her the first Muslim woman and the first Bangladeshi American elected to the New York City Council and the first woman to represent the 39th district.
 The final tally showed that she had 89% of the vote.

+Tenure

+As of 2024, Hanif was chair of the New York City Council Progressive Caucus and a member of the Democratic Socialists of America.
+As of December 2024, she cosponsored more than 800 bills, introduced 36, and passed 11 as lead sponsor.
+Among the bills she passed are the NYC Abortion Rights Act, Universal Curbside Composting, and the Workers Bill of Rights.

+2025 campaign

+In the 2025 New York City Democratic Primary Election, Hanif was challenged by Maya Kornberg, a researcher at New York University's Brennan Center for Justice.
+Hanif was endorsed by Rep. Alexandria Ocasio-Cortez, Brad Lander and Zohran Mamdani.
+She gained substantial financial resources for her re-election campaign following her votes to encourage development in her district, securing support from housing development PACs Abundant New York and People for Public Space, both of which pointed to her support of "City of Yes" plans to expand development to increase housing.
+On the night of the primary, with more than 90% of votes counted, Hanif led with nearly 70% of the vote.